LittleGreenViper/LGV_MeetingServer/README.md

   **Server IDs and Meeting IDs**

   Every server that is queried for meetings, has a `server_id` column, which is a 1-based, positive integer ID, that is unique (but repeated for every meeting table row for that server).
-Every meeting has a `meeting_id` table column, which is unique, on the server.
-Between the two values, each meeting has a unique identifier on the server, and specifying "`(<SERVER ID>,<MEETING ID>)`" will target exactly one meeting row.
+Every meeting has a `meeting_id` table column, which is unique, on the meeting's server.
+Between the two values, each meeting has a unique identifier on the `LGV_MeetingServer` database server, and specifying "`(<SERVER ID>,<MEETING ID>)`" will target exactly one meeting row.

   **Wildcards**